Read along as I share my experience as an Australian teacher moving to Amsterdam and how teaching in The Netherlands compares to back home.

 Start learning Dutch, you don’t necessarily need to be able to speak Dutch as classroom instruction is in English, but it will look better on your resume and CV, even just indicating your desire to learn once you arrive looks good.
 My school and plenty others offer free Dutch courses for teachers too.

-I started with Babbel a few months before we left Australia and it definitely helped with picking up familiar words and phrases as well as reading things like signs and menus.
-You can register here for a few 30 day trial to see what you think.
+I started with Duolingo a few months before we left Australia and it definitely helped with picking up familiar words and phrases as well as reading things like signs and menus.

 Use the iAmsterdam website to find out about how the education system works in The Netherlands as well as the list of International Schools.